Johnson City, Tennessee: Public transport

-Johnson City Transit operates a system of buses inside the city limits, including BucShot, a system serving the greater ETSU campus.
+Johnson City Transit, the first municipal transit system created in Tennessee after World War II, operates 11 fixed bus routes using a 13 bus fleet.
+In 2025, it provided 386,917 trips.
+Johnson City Transit also operates BucShot, a transit circulator, for East Tennessee State University.

 The Southern Railway used to serve Johnson City with several trains: the Birmingham Special (ended 1970), the Pelican (ended 1970) and the Tennessean (ended 1968).
+Several recent proposals have been made to restore rail service to Johnson City, including as a stop on an Amtrak line between Houston to New York and as a stop on a Tennessee-supported line connecting Knoxville and Bristol, and Virginia is currently pursuing study of an extension of the Northeast Regional from Roanoke, Virginia to nearby Bristol, Virginia.

 Hospitals

 Johnson City serves as a regional medical center for northeast Tennessee and southwest Virginia, along with parts of western North Carolina and southeastern Kentucky.

 Johnson City Medical Center includes a level 1 trauma center, the Niswonger Children's Hospital, and Woodridge Hospital, an inpatient psychiatric hospital.

 Franklin Woods Community Hospital is an 80-bed hospital with emergency services.

 James H. and Cecile C. Quillen Rehabilitation Hospital serves patients who have suffered debilitating trauma, including stroke and brain-spine injuries.